From Howard Ankin

-I provide a short synopsis of the law which forms the basis for advising families of a deceased, significant others, and individuals the best course of action to proceed.
+I provide a short synopsis of the law which forms the basis for advising families of deceased, significant others, and individuals on the best course of action to proceed.

 Illinois Workers’ Compensation provides a host of benefits, of which three are basic: medical, lost pay from work, and money for any permanent injury.
 To obtain benefits, an Application For Adjustment Of Claim should be filed with the Illinois Workers’ Compensation Commission.
 To obtain benefits, one needs to prove the injury was in the course and scope of employment and, second, the infection was causally related to work.

-If all the law required was a positive COVID-19 test and proving a certain class of occupations, obtaining benefits would have been straight-forward.
-However, the legislature provided a host of defenses or proofs for the infected worker:
+If all the law required was a positive COVID-19 test and proving a certain class of occupations, obtaining benefits would have been straightforward.
+However, the legislature provided a host of defenses or proof for the infected worker:

 First, the employee could not have been on leave or working from home for 14 or more days immediately prior to their COVID-19 exposure.

-Second, the employer can overcome the presumption by applying its industry specific protocols, prevention, and safe practices based on government guidance.
-The Illinois Department of Public Health and Centers for Disease Control and Prevention provide guidance to employers, but the Trump administration provided no clear guidelines.
-The Biden administration promulgated safety guidelines on January 21, 2021 which could assist with a more bright-line test.
+Second, the employer can overcome the presumption by applying its industry-specific protocols, prevention, and safe practices based on government guidance.
+The Illinois Department of Public Health and Centers for Disease Control and Prevention provides guidance to employers, but the Trump administration provided no clear guidelines.
+The Biden administration promulgated safety guidelines on January 21, 2021, which could assist with a more bright-line test.

 To date, there are no known rulings related to COVID-19.
 My office’s hope is the first case tried makes sure to overcome any defenses related to exposure and causation.
 An epidemiologist expert could be helpful to prove exposure.

 A general principle of Illinois Workers’ Compensation is that of increases next to the general public.
 Many of our clients are reporting that they are becoming diagnosed with Covid-19 in clusters with their fellow employees.
-My office feels that when we can be retained by all employees in the cluster, each will have not only their own case but will act as witnesses for the others.
-When a certain percentage of an employer has COVID-19, and especially all within the same time-period, this is very strong evidence that these employees were at an increased risk next to the general public and deserving of worker’s compensation benefits.
-This also is very strong evidence that the employer was not following guidelines to protect employees of the increased risk of COVID-19 disease.
+My office feels that when we can be retained by all employees in the cluster, each will have not only their own case but will act as a witness for the others.
+When a certain percentage of an employer has COVID-19, and especially all within the same time period, this is very strong evidence that these employees were at an increased risk next to the general public and deserving of worker’s compensation benefits.
+This also is very strong evidence that the employer was not following guidelines to protect employees from the increased risk of COVID-19 disease.